UOR-Foundation/uorcontent/rendered/obsidian/Resources/spectral-interpretation.md

 # Spectral Interpretation

+## Description

-An explanation of how the UOR framework reframes prime factorization as a frequency domain analysis, providing a powerful analogy to signal processing.
+An explanation of how the [[uor-c-001|UOR framework]] reframes prime factorization as a frequency domain analysis, providing a powerful analogy to signal processing.

-The spectral interpretation of UOR reframes prime factorization as a frequency domain analysis, providing a powerful analogy to signal processing and harmonic analysis.
+The [[uor-c-008|spectral interpretation]] of UOR reframes prime factorization as a frequency domain analysis, providing a powerful analogy to signal processing and harmonic analysis.
 This perspective reveals deep structural patterns by viewing objects through the lens of their prime frequency components.

-The spectral interpretation begins with a formal analogy between prime decomposition and frequency analysis:
+The [[uor-c-008|spectral interpretation]] begins with a formal analogy between [[uor-c-002|prime decomposition]] and frequency analysis:

 - Isomorphism Theorem: There exists a natural isomorphism between (ℕ₊, ×) and (⨁_p ℕ, +), mapping the multiplicative semigroup of positive integers to the direct sum of additive semigroups indexed by primes.

-- Spectral Transform: The prime-coordinate map φ acts as a spectral transform: φ: (ℕ₊, ×) → (⨁_p ℕ, +), analogous to the logarithm or Fourier transform, converting multiplicative structure to additive structure.
+- [[uor-c-009|Spectral Transform]]: The prime-coordinate map φ acts as a [[uor-c-009|spectral transform]]: φ: (ℕ₊, ×) → (⨁_p ℕ, +), analogous to the logarithm or Fourier transform, converting multiplicative structure to additive structure.

-- Spectral Basis: Each prime p constitutes a fundamental basis element or frequency mode: φ(p) = e_p = (0,...,0,1,0,...), a unit vector in the p-th dimension of the coordinate space.
+- [[uor-c-304|Spectral Basis]]: Each prime p constitutes a fundamental basis element or frequency mode: φ(p) = e_p = (0,...,0,1,0,...), a unit vector in the p-th dimension of the coordinate space.

 The spectral perspective views the prime-coordinate representation as a frequency domain: